 - For protein, pack along a couple of individual tetra packs of non-dairy milk, a clean water bottle, and a couple packets of shake & go smoothie mix.
 If you have access to a grocery store, pick up some fresh fruits to have alongside your smoothie.

 - For breakfast, prepare homemade oatmeal packs in 2 cup (500mL) containers.
-My favorite mix is: 1/2 cup quick oat flakes, 1-2 tsp ground flax, 1-2 tsp brown sugar, and 1/4 tsp.
+My favorite mix is: 1/2 cup quick oat flakes, 1-2 teaspoon ground flax, 1-2 teaspoon brown sugar, and 1/4 teaspoon.
 Then, all you have to do is add 1 cup of cold or hot water, allow to sit for a couple of minutes, and dig in!

 - Nut butter packets such as these sunflower butter packets are perfect for road trips.
 Have them plain, on rice cakes, or stop off at a local grocery store for a piece of fresh fruit.